daz4126/Nanny-State/README.md

 It stores all the app data in a single state object and uses the power of [µhtml](https://github.com/WebReflection/uhtml) to automatically render the view when anything changes.

 - **MODERN** - Build interactive user-interfaces that render blazingly quickly with just a few lines of vanlla JS.
-- **MINIMAL** - Only 3kb when minified and zipped and no compile step.
+- **MINIMAL** - Only 3kb when minified and zipped and no compile step required.
 - **MAINTAINABLE** - All the data is stored in one place, making your code more organized, predictable and easier to maintain.

 Whether you are building a small interactive web page or large complex app, NANNY STATE is a minimal alternative to React and Vue!
 It's quick to get started - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.